 ENDRULE building.construction.rValue

-The DESCRIPTION, HELP and REFERNCE sections provide information about the rule.
+The DESCRIPTION, HELP and REFERENCE sections provide information about the rule.
 The primary purpose of these sections is to provide rule reviewers with additional context on the purpose of the rule.
 When an error occurs this information would be provided to the user so they know where to start looking to find a reason for the error.

 The sections called MINIMUM, COMMONMINIMUM, COMMONMAXIMUM, and MAXIMUM show the allowed and preferred range of values for the data model element.
 If the value is below the MINIMUM or above the MAXIMUM values, a run time error is produced and building model would be deemed non-compliant.
 The COMMONMIMIMUM and COMMONMAXIMUM are values which will prompt the user to provide additional supporting documentation if values are outside that range.
 The values, such as the 38 in the COMMMONMAXIMUM example above, are usually just numeric however, they could also be computed values represented by a expression including functions.
 While the MINIMUM, COMMONMINIMUM, COMMONMAXIMUM, and MAXIMUM sections are primarily needed to filter invalid values from the USER data model, their use with the transformed data models provide an additional check on computed values.
 It is expected that they would be evaluated at the end of the process for error reporting only.